Overseas property demand surges as UK lockdown eases

 While UK property searches are bound to increase as the easing of lockdown measures revives the UK property market, Rightmove noted a record-breaking interest in the hunt for property abroad.

-After the UK government announced quarantine free travel to 59 countries on 28 June, the real estate portal registered more than one million searches for overseas property, and Europe was a popular destination.
+After the UK government announced quarantine free travel to various countries last June, the real estate portal registered more than one million searches for overseas property, and Europe was a popular destination.

 European property in high demand in 2020